ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 The Fall 2025 maintenance window coincides with the campus data center generator test and is scheduled for the week of December 15th.
 HPC@UCD will be bringing servers down on Monday, December 15th, and they will be made available for use after planned maintenance tasks are completed.
-During this time, Farm will be unavailable for use, and all jobs will be stopped.
+During this time, Farm, Franklin, and Hive will be unavailable for use, and all jobs will be stopped.

 ## All Clusters